Hexabot

 You have two options for handling email functionality during development:

 1. Without SMTP: You can run the app without using SMTP by setting the environment variable EMAIL_SMTP_ENABLED=false.
-Simply run make start and invite a user.
+Simply run hexabot start and invite a new user.
 The app will behave as though it is sending emails, but nothing will happen in the background.

 2. Using smtp4dev for Testing: We use smtp4dev for email testing in the development environment.
-To use this service, run the app with make start SMTP4DEV=1.
-Then, invite a user or reset a password and check whether emails are received in the smtp4dev UI interface at http://localhost:9002/.
+To use this service, set the EMAIL_SMTP_ENABLED to true in the .env file and restart the app using the command hexabot start --services smtp4dev.
+Then, invite a new user or reset a password and check whether emails are received in the smtp4dev UI interface at .
 This also applies to other scenarios like the confirmation email after signup and the password reset email.

 SMTP Config (Local Dev)